7 Common Mistakes Making Your Holiday Travel Harder

 You’re traveling on the busiest day of the year

-If at all possible, don’t travel the day before a holiday or the Sunday after it.
+If at all possible, don’t travel the day before a vacation or the Sunday after it.
 This goes for Thanksgiving, New Years, and Christmas, whether you’re driving, flying, or taking mass transit.
-This will work against you in so many ways that it’s almost the perfect storm of holiday travel stress – higher prices, less availability, endless waiting in lines, and milling around with packs of increasingly irritated people.
-If you’re not able to negotiate leaving work or school a day or two early, traveling the day of a holiday can mean lower prices, more options, and less crowds.
+This will work against you in so many ways that it’s almost the perfect storm of vacation travel stress – higher prices, less availability, endless waiting in lines, and milling around with packs of increasingly irritated people.
+If you’re not able to negotiate leaving work or school a day or two early, traveling the day of a vacation can mean lower prices, more options, and less crowds.

 You don’t leave enough time to get to the airport

 The easiest way to make sure you don’t miss your flight is to think of the earliest reasonable time you could possibly be at the airport, and then get there a half hour earlier than that.

 Make sure you check in the night beforehand, try to carry on instead of check bags, and if you’re traveling with kids then take advantage of the normally shorter family security lane.
 Hanging out at the airport may not be the most fun you’ll have in your day, but most of the time you can grab some food, shop around a bit, or at least find a television to keep you occupied.

 You don’t bring enough to keep you occupied